In this simple step by step guide, we show you exactly how to add Google Analytics to your Shopify store.

 - how long people spend on your store

-There is a very wide range of reports in the tool, and Google Analytics lets you filter your data and visualize the specific data sets you need.
-It’s well worth adding the tool to your Shopify store, even if you’re happy with the built-in reporting features of Shopify (Google Analytics can give you a lot of additional context about your users!).
+This is just a small selection of what’s available however; there is a really wide range of reports in the tool, and Google Analytics lets you filter your data and visualize the specific data sets you need.
+It’s well worth integrating it with your Shopify store, even if you’re happy with the platform’s built-in reporting features — Google Analytics can give you a lot of additional context about your users.

 Right, let’s get to it.